-- c) Analysing the characteristics of the population and the region surrounding the site to determine whether there would be significant difficulties in implementing emergency response actions effectively [9]. - 1.5.
-The requirements in this publication are to be applied: - a) To identify the natural and human induced external hazards that could affect the safety of the nuclear installation; - b) To assess the interactions between the site and nuclear installation for operational states and accident conditions, over the lifetime of the nuclear installation, including accidents that could warrant the implementation of emergency response actions.
+- (b) Evaluating a site such that the site specific hazards and the safety related site characteristics are adequately taken into account, in order to derive appropriate site specific design parameters3; - (c) Analysing the characteristics of the population and the region surrounding the site to determine whether there would be significant difficulties in implementing emergency response actions effectively [9]. - 1.5.
+The requirements in this publication are to be applied: - (a) To identify the natural and human induced external hazards that could affect the safety of the nuclear installation; - (b) To assess the interactions between the site and nuclear installation for operational states and accident conditions, over the lifetime of the nuclear installation, including accidents that could warrant the implementation of emergency response actions.